HoneybunchBuilder/toybox/readme.md

 See the github actions page for build status and a quick overview of the supported and tested configurations

 ## Additional Notes
-This project relies on semantics provided by clang/gcc because I was lazy and didn't want to write out SSE/NEON intrinsics for some basic math.
+This project relies on semantics provided by clang because I was lazy and didn't want to write out SSE/NEON intrinsics for some basic math.
 See `src/simd.h` & `src/simd.c` for more details.

 For best results, use the latest version of vcpkg.
 I have had to contribute a variety of changes upstream (latest change is as-of Dec 3rd 2022) so using a version sourced from your package manager may not be new enough.
 Yet.
 In the near future you should be able to use any 2023+ version of vcpkg and it should work out of the box with this project across all platforms.